arthurpaulino/heap/README.md

+heap
+====

-This is an incredibly efficient heap implementation written in C. The functions' headers were designed to look like the standard headers for array manipulation functions (check out 'qsort' from 'stdlib.h').
+This is an incredibly efficient heap implementation written in C. The functions' headers were designed to look like the standard headers for array manipulation functions (check out `qsort` from `stdlib.h`).

-When using either 'heappoll' or 'heapoffer', the user must take care of the variable indicating the number o elements by himself, as shown in 'example.c'.
+When using either `heappoll` or `heapoffer`, the user must take care of the variable indicating the number o elements by himself, as shown in `example.c`.

-Also, when using 'heappoll', beware not to exceed the amount of memory allocated for the array.
+Also, when using `heappoll`, beware not to exceed the amount of memory allocated for the array.